sherwin-kwan/hot-robot/README.md

 3) The game ends if the Pacman is moved out of bounds (you're on the top edge, facing upwards, and move forward one more space) or if the 60-second timer runs out.

 4) After the game, you will have an opportunity to add your score to the leaderboard.

-NOTE: This is a serverless React app, so the leaderboard is saved in state and all scores will be lost as soon as you refresh.

 # Running it locally